Who is the programme for?

-Many different groups of people can benefit from housing related support through the Supporting People programme.
-These include:
+Many people can get housing support through the Supporting People program.

 • homeless people